 If you don't speak any Chinese, it can be a hassle to get home by taxi.
 Try to find a booklet with the most important places in Beijing and their addresses in Chinese.
 They exist and they're amazing.
 Hotels usually have cards with their address on it in both English and Chinese.
 The name of the nearest metro station might also help.
 Next step is to learn to explain your address in Chinese.

 You can't drink tap water in Beijing, but bottled water is cheap and available everywhere.
 Always ask for filtered or bottled water in restaurants.
-You could also invest in a water cooler at home – you can get the big bottles delivered to your house, which will save you a hernia.
+You could also invest in a water cooler at home – you can get the big bottles delivered to your house, which will save you a potential hernia.

 In general, tipping is not that common in China.
 Some fancier restaurants and hotel bars might include a service charge in the bill.

 Although foreigners are no rarity in Beijing anymore, occasionally people might still stare at you, especially kids and tourists from other parts of China.
 Expect stares, pictures and people sneakingly filming you.
-Tourist attractions are the most likely places to enjoy your fifteen minutes of fame.
+Tourist attractions are the most likely places to enjoy your 15 minutes of fame.
 We say: enjoy it while it lasts.

 Chinese workers don't have many days off outside of the official holidays.
 So, public holidays go hand in hand with fully booked transport and massive crowds at tourist destinations.
 This is especially the case with Chinese New Year, which is apparently the largest annual human migration in the world.
 This can actually be a great time to visit Beijing, as you the city becomes unusually calm.
 Check out this year's main public holidays

 With more than 20 million inhabitants, Beijing is one of the busiest cities in the world.
 There will always be people, wherever you go, at whatever time of day (or night).
 Get used to crowds.
 Or just buy a really good set of headphones.
-And do like you would do in any big city: avoid rush hour in public transport, visit tourist attractions on weekdays and don't ever go shopping on a Saturday afternoon.
+And do like you would do in any big city: avoid rush hour on public transport, visit tourist attractions on weekdays and don't ever go shopping on a Saturday afternoon.

 Beijing itself is a melting pot with inhabitants from all over the country.
 But nothing beats seeing the places for yourself.
 Whether you like mountains, deserts, tropical beaches, ancients cultural heritage or modern cities, China has it all.
 Make the most of your time here and explore.

-Just when you think you've figured it all out, you will see something so baffling, you'll wonder whether you will ever understand China.
+Just when you think you've figured it all out, you will see something so baffling you'll wonder whether you will ever understand China.
 Take a deep breath and dive in.
 After all, it are these quirks and surprises that make living here such an adventure.
 Welcome!